-The CL2 motherboard in the Core Module includes a number of connectors to aid in firmware and operating system debugging.
-These are not populated in production machines, but may be easily added to aid in software development.
+The XO-4 motherboard in the Core Module includes a number of connectors to aid in repair and firmware or operating system debugging.
+Only one, a main processor RS-232 serial port proven useful in repair, is populated in Rev. 1.03, 2/14/13 production machines, but the remainder may be easily added to aid in software development.
 They are not accessible unless the laptop is partially disassembled.
 These connectors include: